aisha-umar-gimba/aisha-umar-gimba/README.md

 # Hello there; welcome 👋🏾

-I'm a Junior Frontend Web Developer Software who currently serve as a Google Developer Student Clubs Lead at my College.
+I'm a Junior Frontend Web Developer who currently serve as a Google Developer Student Clubs Lead at my College.
 I'm passionate about sharing knowledge, documentation, web engineering, and others, speak at some meetups/conferences, build technical communities...

 **Here's a quick summary about me**: